Verbal plenary preservation: FEBC on VPP

-Disagreement of Life Bible-Presbyterian Church (“Life BPC”) with FEBC on VPP
+Disagreement of Life Bible-Presbyterian Church with FEBC on VPP

 The Board of Elders (“BOE”) of Life BPC disagreed with FEBC and called VPP a “theory”.
 FEBC responded by asserting that VPP is a biblical doctrine.

 The BOE of Life BPC issued in January 2008 their paper headed Mark Them Which Cause Divisions to declare the church’s non-VPP position and to require the FEBC to give a written unconditional undertaking that the college would not promote the VPP doctrine in its night classes or it would not be allowed to use the premises from that month onwards as the BOE viewed VPP to be a heresy because it is ‘new’, ‘infectious’ and ‘dangerous’.
 FEBC rebutted with Jeffrey Khoo’s response headed Making the Word of God of None Effect which argued that without a presently infallible and inerrant Word of God to the jot and tittle (Matt 5:18), the elders of Life BPC had no basis to condemn VPP as a heresy and VPP proponents as heretics.